Clockwork Knight 2

 From Sega Retro

-Clockwork Knight 2, called クロックワークナイト ペパルーチョの福袋フクブクロ in Japan, is a side-scrolling platformer video game released for the Sega Saturn in 1995.
+Clockwork Knight 2, known as Clockwork Knight: Pepperouchau no Daibouken Gekan (クロックワークナイト ペパルーチョの福袋フクブクロ) in Japan, is a side-scrolling platformer video game released for the Sega Saturn in 1995.
 It is the sequel to Clockwork Knight, a launch title for the Sega Saturn that also was released in that year.

 Clockwork Knight 2 builds on the offerings of the original game (it is often labeled as "Part 2", symbolising the fact they are essentially two halves of the same game).
 Both share much of the graphics and music and have identical gameplay, however the original Clockwork Knight is often considered to be the lesser game, mostly due to the fact it was rushed to become a launch title.
 Clockwork Knight 2 had a much healthier development cycle, allowing for much improved graphics and levels set on Pepperouchau's steed, Barobaro.